 Calm your dog down around physical things, like the trash truck

 Unless you want to buy or download sounds of a trash truck and play them around your house 24/7, we need to find a different approach.

-From a very basic perspective, the intent should be the same, however.
+From a fundamental perspective, the intent should be the same, however.

-If Fido freaks out when the trash truck comes around, then we need to expose him to more trash trucks.
+If Fido freaks out when the trash truck comes around, we need to expose him to more trash trucks.
 And probably not just trash trucks but any large and loud vehicle.
-School buses, semi trucks, heavy equipment such as bulldozers, etc.
+School buses, semi-trucks, heavy equipment such as bulldozers, etc.

 Exposure to any of these types of vehicles in a comfortable way will help him desensitize.
 It’ll be a good deal more effort than playing music at the house, but the outcome is worth it.